gunblader/PIC/README.md

 Contributions:

-Paul Bass: 10%
+Paul Bass: 35%
 - Initial App Flow/Layout
 - Some of the Login screen
 - Settings screen
-- Learning the heroku API and setting up the backend database
+- Learning the heroku API and setting up the backend database for Final Product

-Erica Halpern: 55%
+Erica Halpern: 45%
-- Most of the UI Design
+- UI Design of Entire App
-- Some of the Table view that shows the list of items • Detail screen
+- Core Data Models
+- Implemented card creation and view

-Christopher Komplin: 25%
+Christopher Komplin: 20%
 - Some of the Login screen
 - Working on the Drawing functionality which is essential to Final Product

 Differences:

-None
+- App Setting page and elements are present but functionalities that are dependent on future features will come in later releases.
+- Changed card creation flow to be more user friendly

+Notes:
+- Just incase you do not want to login to our app with Facebook, we made a convenient and temporary “bypass login” button so you can jump right into our app!

 *****************************************************************************************************************************
 An iOS applicaion